 Optional Items: Musical instruments, outrageous clothing for dressing up and dance parties.

 Personal Foods: Please bring snacks, supplemental foods and medicines, and prepare to keep them in sealed bins so that they do not attract rats at night.
-There will be limited room for personal food in one refrigerator, and there will not be a way to use our kitchen for preparing personal meals, so bring foods that do not take cooking/preparation.
+There will be limited room for personal food in one refrigerator and some coolers, and there will not be a way to use our kitchen for preparing personal meals, so bring foods that do not take cooking/preparation.
 We will mostly be serving vegetarian food, with some vegan options, but we will not be able to cater to all special diets.

 Leave at Home: Alcohol or recreational drugs, valuables of any sort, pets of any make or size.